AAJA-LA developed, abides by and enforces the following International Trivia Bowl Federation competition rules.

 Team member substitution is prohibited at all times during the competition.
 Once the competition begins, a team may not replace an original player with another individual.
 If for any reason a player must leave the event, the team must proceed without that member.
 Game officials have the discretion to deduct as many as 10 points from a team’s score if such violations occur.
 Noncompeting spectators (including guests, chaperons and parents) may not stand near or approach the team table while a round is in progress and until the team submits its answer sheet for that round.
 Two areas on opposite ends of the competition area are designated as areas for spectators.
 All communication, oral or otherwise, is prohibited between a team and spectators while a round is in progress.
 Game officials have the discretion to deduct as many as 10 points for violations.

-If any teams are tied for any of the top three places in the overall standings after the end of the final round, these guidelines will be applied in the following order until a winner is declared:
+If any teams are tied for any of the top three places in the overall standings after the end of the final round, “sudden death,” will be used as a tiebreaker.
+The rules will be announced at the start of the competition.